ckeditor/ckeditor5/docs/getting-started/setup/getting-and-setting-data.md

 </div>
 ```

-If you have the data in the JavaScript layer or cannot alter the HTML, the editor’s API provides the `initialData` configuration property.
-This allows you to provide the content during the initialization of the editor:
+However, if you cannot alter the HTML or you load the data asynchronously using JavaScript, you can use the `initialData` configuration property to set the initial state of the editor.

 ```js
 ClassicEditor